 A. Grant of Purchase Right.
-A Participant shall be granted a separate purchase right for each offering period in which he or she participates.
-The purchase right shall be granted on the Participant's Entry Date into the offering period and shall provide the Participant with the right to purchase shares of Common Stock, in a series of successive installments over the remainder of such offering period, upon the terms set forth below.
+A Participant shall be granted a separate purchase right for each Master Offering in which he or she participates.
+The purchase right shall be granted on the Participant's Entry Date into the Master Offering and shall provide the Participant with the right to purchase shares of Common Stock, in a series of successive installments over the remainder of such Master Offering, upon the terms set forth below.
 The Participant shall execute a stock purchase agreement embodying such terms and such other provisions (not inconsistent with the Plan) as the Plan Administrator may deem advisable.